As an Amazon Associate I earn from qualifying purchases. Click for details.

 Though the nearest Civil War battles occurred at Sabine Pass and in Galveston Bay, soldiers did march in this area.

 Something happened near this tree.
-The orb isn’t much, but the other, related psychic evidence is compelling.
+The orb isn’t much, but the other, related psychic evidence was compelling.

-Check it out, yourself.
-This tree is on the south side of Patterson Road in Houston, and on the Eldridge side of the Bear Creek Bridge, not the Highway 6 side.
+I recommend investigating around Bear Creek Bridge, especially near this tree.
+It’s on the south side of Patterson Road in Houston, and on the Eldridge side of the Bear Creek Bridge, not the Highway 6 side.

 The side of the road slopes steeply, but there is room to park parallel to the road, just off the pavement.